NCEAS/vegbank2/helm/README.md

 The default values or settings for the backups generated can be found [here](https://github.com/DataONEorg/dataone-cnpg/blob/main/values.yaml).
 For example, if you do not define 'schedule' in `values-cnpg.yaml` - it will default to "0 0 21 * * *" which is 9PM UTC Daily (1PM PST).
 Note - this may change overtime as improvements are made to the `cnpg` deployment.

 Recovering using a `ScheduledBackup` is our preferred method to re-deploy the `vegbank` `cnpg` cluster.
-This is the quickest and simplest path to get the db back up and running in any disaster scenario or if the database becomes corrupted/unusable.
+This is the quickest and simplest path to get the database back up and running in any disaster scenario or if the database becomes corrupted/unusable.
 In the event where `kubernetes`/`cnpg` is not available, it is still possible to initialize a database using solely the `postgres` data folder.
 This is documented below, but not recommended unless you have no other choice.

 ## Recovering from a ScheduledBackup